 Parenthood involves a lot of choices.
 Every day, every season.
 We have to decide where our children will sleep, how we will feed them, what kind of school will suit them better.

-And even if we know some things are better than others, we can’t always choose the way we’d like to.
+And even if we’re aware of the fact that some things are better than others, we can’t always choose the way we’d like to.
 Nothing is farther from parenting than applying recipes.

 What I’ve learned by being around diverse families who make different choices, is that as long as you make them with empathy and respect, you’ll raise happy children who will become happy adults.